HAZMAT TACTICAL

 You are the first arriving officer.
 While positioning, you observe a rail car through a chain-link fence from a road overpass.
 You can only see the END of the car.
 The car is on a siding adjacent to a chemical plant.
 It is nighttime.

-PLACARD OBSCURED ⚠ LIMITED VIEW No placard visible End view only — identify from shape FITTINGS ON TOP ONLY CIRCULAR END PROFILE POSSIBLE HEAD SHIELD (AMBER OUTLINE) ADVANCED SCENARIO — IDENTIFY FROM END VIEW + CONTEXTUAL CUES
+PLACARD OBSCURED ⚠ LIMITED VIEW No placard visible End view only — identify from shape FITTINGS ON TOP ONLY CIRCULAR END PROFILE POSSIBLE HEAD SHIELD FITTINGS ON TOP ONLY ADVANCED SCENARIO — IDENTIFY FROM END VIEW + CONTEXTUAL CUES

 Q1